overviewer/Minecraft-Overviewer/README.rst

 Feel free to comment on issues, report new issues, and vote on issues that are important to you, so I can prioritize accordingly.

-An incomplete list of things I want to fix soon is:
+An incomplete list of things I want to do soon is:

+* Improve efficiency

 * Rendering non-cube blocks, such as torches, flowers, mine tracks, fences, doors, and the like.
 Right now they are either not rendered at all, or